Clerx

 But attracting attention is only the first step.

-If the phone goes unanswered, if response times are slow, or if scheduling becomes complicated, that potential client may move on to another firm.
+When someone reads a post, visits your website, and decides to contact your firm, the intake process begins.
+If the phone goes unanswered, if response times are slow, if website chat is neglected, or if scheduling becomes complicated, that potential client may move on to another firm.
+Many law firms invest heavily in marketing but lose opportunities because their intake process cannot keep up with inquiries.

 That is why many modern firms are focusing on both sides of the equation: